Which Style Guide Should Authors Use: Chicago, AP or MLA?

 How MLA Works

-- In text you cite the author's last name and the page number.
+- In the text, you usually give the author's last name and the page number.

-- In the Works Cited list you give full publication details.
+- In the Works Cited list, you give the full publication details.

 - One author.
 "Memory is a kind of story we tell ourselves" (Nguyen 44).